 About Shower Treat Zero Waste Powdered Laundry Detergent

 When it comes to zero waste laundry detergent powder we’re feeling pretty sudsy over Shower Treat Soap.

 It’s made from scratch, and they only do so with ingredients that are safe enough for the whole family.
-This includes just cold process soap, sodium borate, essential oil, and sodium carbonate.
+This includes just cold process soap, Borax (sodium borate), essential oil, and sodium carbonate.
 For those who feel a little iffy about the Borax (or live in Europe where it’s banned), they have an even better Borax-free formula.

 Their zero waste laundry detergent comes in a fully home compostable, biodegradable package.
 You can also buy it in a larger bulk size to reduce how often you need to order (and how many shipping emissions you’ll be responsible for).
 They don’t even include a plastic scoop unless specifically requested.

 Reviewers are in love with how good the detergent smells, how great it works, and how awesome the zero waste packaging is!